Obad94/aws-ec2-quorumstop/docs/INSTALLATION.md

 # Installation Guide

-This guide will walk you through setting up the EC2 Democratic Shutdown System from scratch.
+This guide will walk you through setting up AWS EC2 QuorumStop from scratch.

 ## 📋 Prerequisites Checklist